mjcheetham/git-credential-manager/docs/configuration.md

 when authenticating as a [service principal][service-principal] for Azure Repos when [credential.azreposServicePrincipal][credential-azrepos-sp] is set.

+If the credential value is stored in a local file, you can specific the path to the file using the `file://` prefix.
+The path can be a UNIX or Windows path.

 When the value is set to `"auto"`, GCM will attempt to automatically acquire an identity token to use for federated authentication from the current [environment][auto-fedcred].